bob-gray/serviceberry/website/docs/response-api.md

-Sends a response back to the client.
+Sends a response back to the client - ending the request.
 A response can also be implicity sent when the request proceeds and there are no more handlers in the queue.